 The most important thing in this step: to have your own back always.

-2. Write a letter to yourself from your tenacity and recognize your successes.
+2. To not lose faith in yourself, write a letter to yourself from your tenacity and recognize your successes

 - Start it with: Dear YOUR NAME.